csiro-risk-assessment/mozzie/paper.md

 # Acknowledgements

 This work was funded by a grant to the Foundation for the National Institutes of Health from the Bill \& Melinda Gates Foundation (INV-008525).
-Under the grant conditions of the Foundation, a Creative Commons Attribution 4.0 Generic License has already been assigned to the Author Accepted Manuscript version that might arise from this submission.

 # References